izzad2413/sustainable_ota/README.md

 ## Result and Impact

 - A quick [visual summary](https://public.tableau.com/views/MalaysiaTravelSustainableAccommodationTourism/Overview?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) of the current landscape of sustainable tourism in Malaysia's accommodation sector is provided using Tableau.
+As of the date data collected, there is around 79.12% of non-travel sustainable while only 20.88% travel sustainable accommodation in Malaysia.
 - The RFE method indicates that the significant number of features ranges between 11 and 22, which can be extracted from OTA data.
 - Among various models tested, the MLP model shows the best performance.
 Although its performance is acceptable, there is still room for improvement.
 - The model has been deployed using Streamlit, creating a web application that is easy for the public to use and try out.